 Introduction to Teaching English for Medical Purposes

-- 31 August - 4 September 2015
+- 30 August - 3 September 2016

+Venue:

-Venue: InterCity Hotel, Ulm / Germany
+Best Western Hotel, Ulm / Germany

-Registration deadline: 30 April 2015
+Registration deadline: 30 April 2016

-In collaboration with Cambridge University Press
+Minimum number of participants required: 9

+Deadline for Erasmus+ applications: 2 February 2016

 Demand has never been so great for teachers of English for Medical Purposes.

 This is due to several reasons:

 - English is the lingua franca of research in the healthcare area. - Some university faculties require students to study English for Medical Purposes as part of their degree. - Many healthcare professionals work overseas in English-speaking countries to extend their practice. - English language competence to the level of up to IELTS 7.5 or OET B Grade is required by many medical and nursing registration boards before licenses to practice are bestowed. - English language competence is required for safe practice per Codes of Practice and Codes of Ethics. - There is an increasing number of courses offered in English for Medical Purposes by private language schools, individual trainers and institutions of higher and further education.
 Your trainers

 Virginia Allum Viriginia is a medical English author of textbooks and online courses for doctors, nurses and carers.
-She has also produced practice materials for an online Occupational English Test course for doctors, dentists and nurses.
+She has also produced practice materials for an online Occupational English Test course for doctors, dentists and nurses .
 She was co-author of the ,Cambridge English for Nursing' books and is a Registered Nurse in the UK.
 Virginia heads the Nursing SIG for EALTHY, the European Association of Language Teachers for Healthcare.